Dead man's switch: Background

 Interest in dead man's controls increased with the introduction of electric trams (streetcars in North America) and especially electrified rapid transit trains.
 The first widespread use came with the introduction of the mass-produced Birney One-Man Safety (tram) Car, though dead-man equipment was fairly rare on US streetcars until the successful PCC streetcar, which had a left-foot-operated dead man's pedal in conjunction with the right-foot-operated brake and power pedals.
 This layout has continued to be used on some modern trams around the world.
 In conventional steam railroad trains, there was always a second person with the engineer, the fireman, who could almost always bring the train to a stop if necessary.
-For many decades two people were assigned to electric and diesel locomotives as well, even though a single person could theoretically operate them.
+For many decades, two people were assigned to electric and diesel locomotives as well, even though a single person could theoretically operate them.

 With modern urban and suburban railway systems, the driver is typically alone in an enclosed cab.
 Automatic devices were already beginning to be deployed on newer installations of the New York City Subway system in the early 20th century.
 The Malbone Street Wreck on the Brooklyn Rapid Transit system in 1918, though not caused by driver incapacitation, did spur the need for universal deployment of such devices to halt trains in the event of the operator's disability.
 According to a Manhattan borough historian, there have been at least three instances where the dead man's switch was used successfully – in 1927, 1940, and 2010.

 The status and operation of both vigilance and dead man's switch may be recorded on the train's event recorder (commonly known as a black box).
+Modern locomotive practice is to incorporate the dead-man's and vigilance functions under the control of the alerter or the event recorder.